Request A Demo

 We will execute option 1 for this blog and then show option 3 in the next blog in the series regarding release automation.
 I am not showing option 2 in the blog series as it will simply perform the same operations as option 1 and we would remove it in the next blog.
 Below is an initial image of integration instances for the Process HR Request integration flow in OIC.

-Open up the PROCESS_HR_REQUEST project and click on the Test button in the upper right-hand corner on the execution tab.
-A Run Tests Request Form will be displayed and allow you to select the environment and instance that will match against the Test Strategy.
-The tests are run when the strategy is matched.
-Leaving the last three inputs blank will run all configured tests or a specific test(s) can be requested.
+Open up you Integration project and click on the Test button in the upper right-hand corner on the execution tab.
+A Test Request Form will be displayed and allow you to select the environment.

-Submitting the request will execute the configured tests and the execution screen will look as follows:
+Submitting the request will execute the configured tests.

 Since we ran the test and that required the integration to execute, here is the latest integration instance screen in OIC after the test execution that shows that an integration instance was created.